cbusillo/macos-game-patches/TOOLS.md

 ## Wine/CrossOver runtime

-- `uv run clear-run -- --help` — clear caches, reapply a patch spec, and launch via CrossOver.
+- `uv run clean-patch-run -- --help` — clear caches, reapply a patch spec, and launch
+- `uv run clean -- --help` — clear caches and kill processes (no patch or launch) via CrossOver.
 Defaults target `space-engineers-2`; customize with `--patch-target`, `--bottle`, `--game-folder`, etc.

-If you add other repeat-use tools, list them here so future sessions can find them quickly.
+If you add other repeat-use tools, list them here so future sessions can find